teemtee/tmt/docs/spec.rst

     Metadata closely related to individual :ref:`/spec/tests` such as the :ref:`/spec/tests/test` script, directory
     :ref:`/spec/tests/path` or maximum :ref:`/spec/tests/duration`
     which are stored directly with the test code.
-See :ref:`/spec/test-checks` for the list of available test :ref:`checks</spec/tests/check>`.

 Level 2: Plans
     :ref:`/spec/plans` are used to group relevant tests and enable